pratyushvshah/TheGroundFloor/README.md

 <!-- ROADMAP -->
 ## TODO

-- [ ] Remember the user so they don't have to log in again (after converting `main.py` to an .exe file)
 - [ ] Allow sending images, videos, and audio files to your friends.
 - [ ] Make the UI more friendly and add color.
 - [ ] Add a way to send messages to a group.